-Our next meeting is Thursday, December12.
+Our next meeting is scheduled for March 2.

 Commemorative Brick Walk

 Looking for a way to honor or remember a special staff member?
 Maybe you would like to commemorate a theater production, a championship, your time on a sports team or in band or chorus or a club,or a teacher or booster group that helped you along your way.
 This is your chance to etch that memory on a brick.